DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/usecase/view-medicines-history/index.md

 #### The user can:

 1. clearly see there is no record of medicines
+2. understand what sources are included in the record
-2. see when it was last checked
+3. see when it was last checked